 *Occupational therapy students who have been suspended by the University must seek re-enrollment through the College of Pharmacy & Health Sciences.
 These students must adhere to the same re-enrollment application procedure as described below for occupational therapy students suspended by the College.

 The University Dean of Student's office will notify an occupational therapy student in writing of their suspension following a violation of a University-wide policy.
-With the exception of suspension due to Honor Code violations, the Associate Dean for Academic and Student Affairs in the College of Pharmacy and Health Sciences will notify an occupational therapy student of his/her suspension in writing following a violation of any College policy.
-In accordance with University policy, a suspended student has the right to appeal his/her suspension.
+With the exception of suspension due to Honor Code violations, the Associate Dean for Curriculum and Assessment in the College of Pharmacy and Health Sciences will notify an occupational therapy student of their suspension in writing following a violation of any College policy.
+In accordance with University policy, a suspended student has the right to appeal their suspension.
 The student has seven (7) calendar days to appeal the suspension.
 If the appeal is granted, the student may continue with coursework at Drake University and progress in the program.
-If the student does not appeal or if his/her appeal is denied, the student must apply for re-enrollment into the College before being allowed to resume taking coursework.
-If a suspended student plans to reenroll in the College at any time, he/she must contact the Associate Dean for Academic and Student Affairs of the College prior to the beginning of the next academic semester following the suspension to develop an action plan and time frame for completion of the plan.
+If the student does not appeal or if the appeal is denied, the student must apply for re-enrollment into the College before being allowed to resume coursework.
+If a suspended student plans to reenroll in the College at any time, they must contact the Associate Dean for Curriculum and Assessment of the College prior to the beginning of the next academic semester following the suspension to develop an action plan and time frame for completion of the plan.
 It is the student's responsibility to make contact with the Associate Dean and this step must occur regardless of the source of the suspension (University versus College).
 The action plan will be developed with the intent of preparing the student to be successful if they are allowed to return to the program.
 The clarity of the action plan will be approved by the admissions committee prior to final approval.
 The admissions committee will only serve to clarify points of ambiguity; it will not alter or amend the nature of the criteria.
 The student will sign the approved document to indicate acceptance of the terms of the plan and copies will be supplied to the student, the student's file and the Dean's Office.
 Once approved, no extensions, changes and/or waivers to the plan will be allowed.

 The action plan may include certain remediation/tasks relevant to the reason for suspension.
 Tasks may include, but are not limited to, the following: